F-1 students may be eligible for employment while maintaining active F-1 status.

 - Completed Form I-765

-- Copy of I-20 with recommendation from Global Services
+- Copy of I-20 with recommendation from International Student and Scholar Services

 - Letter explaining unforeseen hardship situation